KenjiNishi/java-capacitation/classNotes.md

 * Decorator: Uses wrappers to add new functionalities to the objects.
 Used as a Class that implements Wrapees interfaces.
 Acts as a MiddleMan between the super class and the outside of the class.
 In its functions there is usually a call to the "super()" version of itself.
 Think of those russian dolls.

 * DAO - Data Access Object: Not a Design Pattern, it's a Middleman between controllers and DB, APIs, etc...
+The Controller should never instantiate a Model, the DAO is the one responsible for granting it access to the data.